-So when I heard about LinkedIn’s new Résumé Builder tool, I couldn’t resist checking it out.
-After all, if it really lives up to its claim to instantly arm you with a stand-out, effective résumé, my résumé writing service could be in trouble.
+So when I heard about LinkedIn’s new Resume Builder tool, I couldn’t resist checking it out.
+After all, if it lives up to its claim to instantly arm you with a stand-out, effective resume, all Australian resume companies could be in trouble.

 Let’s just say, I’m sleeping easy.